 Why Most Dog Food Brands Are Not WSAVA Compliant

-Also, many dog food brands do not do extensive feeding trials, and instead, choose to do smaller-scale trials.
-Feeding Trails can be a very controversial subject, as many consumers are against animal testing, especially in an invasive or laboratory setting.
+Many dog food brands do not do extensive feeding trials and instead choose to do smaller-scale trials.
+Feeding Trails can be a controversial subject, as many consumers are against animal testing, especially in an invasive or laboratory setting.

-However, it is essential to point out that some of the WSAVA guidelines are met by almost all dog food brands.
-An example of this would be the section on nutrient analysis and quality control standards.
+However, while some of the WSAVA guidelines are not met by many brands, it is essential to point out that almost all dog food brands meet some of the guidelines.
+An example of this would be the section of the guidelines on nutrient analysis and quality control standards.

 Purina Pro Plan All Life Stages Performance 30/20 Chicken & Rice Review

 Purina Pro Plan is the favorite brand of most WSAVA supporters.
 It has been a behemoth of the dog food industry for decades, and millions of dogs eat their food every day.

 They comfortably meet the WSAVA guidelines and have the strongest partnership with the organization.